|Previous College:||Centenary College of Louisiana, '10|

 Krysiak is no stranger to recruiting high-academic caliber student-athletes and will bring nation-wide recruiting experience to Carnegie Mellon after recruiting players from all over the United States in her previous stops as a coach.

-As an assistant coach, Krysiak will work primarily with the bullpen staff as well as with other areas of team development.
+As an assistant coach, Krysiak works primarily with the bullpen staff as well as with other areas of team development.